 Nov.
-1, 2019: Open enrollment starts—the first day a consumer can apply for 2019 coverage.
+1, 2020: Open enrollment starts—the first day a consumer can apply for 2021 coverage.

 Dec.
-15, 2019: The last date to enroll for coverage that starts Jan.
-1, 2020.
-Consumers who miss this deadline can’t sign up for a health plan inside or outside the exchange or change plans unless they qualify for a special enrollment period (SEP).
+15, 2020: The last date to enroll for coverage that starts Jan.
+1, 2021.
+Consumers who miss this deadline can’t sign up for a comprehensive individual market health plan inside or outside the exchange or change plans unless they qualify for a special enrollment period (SEP).
 (See Question 12.)

 Dec.
-31, 2019: The date when all 2019 exchange coverage ends, no matter when the consumer enrolled.
+31, 2020: The date when all 2020 exchange coverage ends, no matter when the consumer enrolled.